AdobeDocs/experience-platform.en/help/rtcdp/destinations/braze-destination.md

 ## Destination Specs {#destination-specs}

-Note the following details that are specific to the Braze destination:
+Note the following details that are specific to the [!DNL Braze] destination:

 * You can send any [identity](../../identity-service/namespaces.md) to the [!DNL Braze] destination, as long as you map it to the [!DNL Braze] [`external_id`](https://www.braze.com/docs/api/basics/#external-user-id-explanation).
 * [!DNL Adobe Experience Platform] segments are exported to [!DNL Braze] under the `AdobeExperiencePlatformSegments` attribute.

 ## Use Cases {#use-cases}

 As a marketer, I want to target users in a mobile engagement destination, with segments built in [!DNL Adobe Experience Platform].
-Additionally, I want to deliver personalized experiences to them, based on attributes from their [!DNL Adobe Experience Platform] unified profiles, as soon as segments and profiles are updated in [!DNL Adobe Experience Platform].
+Additionally, I want to deliver personalized experiences to them, based on attributes from their [!DNL Adobe Experience Platform] profiles, as soon as segments and profiles are updated in [!DNL Adobe Experience Platform].

 ## Export Type {#export-type}